nordic-institute/X-Road-development/WORKFLOW.md

 package.
 The NIIS Member specific versions are installed with `xroad-securityserver-XX` where XX is the country code of a NIIS Member.

-18.4	Contributors can publish X-Road documentation on their own websites, either verbatim or in part.
-Contributors can modify and extend the documentation as they consider fit for their uses.
+18.4	Contributors may publish X-Road documentation on their own websites, either verbatim or in part.
+Contributors may modify and extend the documentation as they consider fit for their uses.

 ## 19	Approval, publication and amendment